-- i.
-Turf grass and other vegetative ground cover shall be used for all landscaped areas, except that parking lot bumpouts, islands, endcaps smaller than 324 square feet, and areas within 12 inches of a building foundation may use decorative mulch or stone. - ii.
-Except as provided in Section 20.04.080(c)(2)(G)(i), decorative mulch or stone shall not be used as groundcover except one foot beyond the dripline of shrubbery and shall be no more than six feet in diameter surrounding trees.
+- 1. Parking lot bumpouts, islands, and endcaps smaller than 324 square feet may use mulch. - 2.
+Areas within 24 inches of a building foundation and underneath staircases may use mulch or decorative stone. - 3.
+For single-family, duplex, triplex, and fourplex uses, mulch, and decorative stone may only be used in defined landscape beds with raised borders. - ii.
+Except as provided in Section 20.04.080(c)(2)(G)(i), decorative mulch or stone shall not be used as groundcover except one foot beyond the dripline of shrubbery and shall be no more than six feet in diameter surrounding trees. - iii.
+Approved stormwater detention and retention facilities may utilize decorative mulch or stone on a one-time basis at time of installation as allowed or required by City of Bloomington Utilities.
+Landscaping stone or riprap or other non-vegetative material may be incorporated in stormwater treatment alternatives, such as swales or culvert outfalls, as approved by City of Bloomington Utilities.